Rider and Trip Type Eligibility Determination

 Georgia Vocational Rehabilitation Agency (GVRA)

-Eligible consumers within GVRA require a vocational counselor to determine eligibility for transportation services.
+Eligible individuals within GVRA require a vocational counselor to determine eligibility for transportation services.

 Division of Aging Services (DAS)